Super Caló: Asistencia Asesoría y Administración (1992–1995)

 In 1992 Antonio Peña founded Asistencia Asesoría y Administración, later known simply as AAA, with the express intention to feature young, high flying wrestlers.
-Peña signed Carcía to a contract and then together they created the ring character García would be best known under, Super Caló, named after the Mexican Rock band Caló.
+Peña signed García to a contract and then together they created the ring character García would be best known under, Super Caló, named after the Mexican Rock band Caló.
 The character wore a very flashy silver mask with markings that looked like sunglasses and a back turned cap, giving Super Caló a Rapper character.
 He would regularly team with Winners, another young high flying wrestler who wore a silver and black mask similar to Super Caló's.
 The team began frequently teamed with Rey Misterio, Jr., fighting against the veteran rúdo (bad guy) trio known as Los Diabólicos ("The Diabolical Ones", Ángel Mortan, Marabunta and Mr. Condor).
 The feud saw the técnico (good guy) faction unmask each Diabolical in turn through a series of Lucha de Apuesta, or bet matches, which Caló, Winners and Rey Misterio, Jr. won.
 On June 30, 1995, at Triplemanía III-C, Super Caló and Winners teamed up to participate in another "mask vs. mask" match.
 The duo lost the tag team match and were forced to wrestle each other with their mask on the line.
 The match saw Super Caló pin Winners, forcing him to unmask after the match.
 Despite losing his mask to Super Caló the two continued to work together as a team for more than a year after the mask loss.